-Ok, here's the situation.
-You are pregnant and the father of the child may or may not marry you.
+Here's the situation: you are pregnant and the father of the child may or may not marry you.
 Or, your now ex-spouse has left you alone to raise your child.
 Once you and/or the father consider the options below, it might help both of you to decide what to do, at least from a taxation point of view.
 Did you know that financial disagreements are one of the largest factors why marriages or relationships break up?

 If you get married on or before December 31 of a given tax year, then the IRS considers you married for the entire year.
-You now have a choice of 2 filing statuses: Married Filing Jointly and Married Filing Separately.
+You now have a choice of two filing statuses: Married Filing Jointly and Married Filing Separately.

-In most cases, it is more beneficial to file jointly.
-However, there are some exceptions where separate returns will yield a better result, and there are specific reasons why you might want to file a separate return.
+In most cases, it is more tax beneficial to file jointly (Married Filing Joint).
+However, there are some exceptions where separate returns will yield a better result, and there are specific reasons why you might want to file a separate return from your spouse.
 The eFile.com STATucator will help you determine the best filing status for you.
 If you end up getting married, you and your spouse can claim your newborn child as a dependent on your joint tax return or one of you can claim the dependent on a married filing separately return.
 The dependent can only be claimed once per tax return per year.
 Any dependent born at any time during the tax year is considered to have lived in the household for the full year.

 Find out more about marriage and taxes.

 What If You Do NOT Get Married and You Are a Single Parent?

 Let's assume that you don't get married.
 In this case, you will have two choices for your filing status: Single or head of household.
 If you raise the baby on your own as a single parent, then head of household is the perfect filing status for you!
 This unique filing status has distinct advantages over the single filing status, including better tax rates and a bigger standard deduction.